nyteshade/ne-basic-extensions/README.md

 Returns **[boolean](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Boolean)** `true` if either [Deferred.resolve](Deferred.resolve) or
 [Deferred.reject](Deferred.reject) have been invoked; `false` otherwise

+#### wasRejected

+A getter that returns a boolean indicating whether the Deferred instance was rejected.
+This property can be used to check if the Deferred has been settled with a rejection.
+It is particularly useful in scenarios where the resolution status of the Deferred needs to be checked without accessing the rejection reason or invoking any additional logic.

+Returns **[boolean](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Boolean)** `true` if the Deferred was rejected, otherwise `false`.

+#### wasResolved

+A getter that returns a boolean indicating whether the Deferred instance was resolved.
+This property is useful for checking if the Deferred has been settled with a resolution, allowing for checks on the Deferred's status without needing to access the resolved value or trigger any additional logic.

+Returns **[boolean](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Boolean)** `true` if the Deferred was resolved, otherwise `false`.

 #### promise

 Accessor for the promise managed by this Deferred instance.